andreskang/sql-powerbi-project/README.md

 ![revenues_dashboard_pagila](https://github.com/user-attachments/assets/f5b57647-635c-484e-b75a-8fb8cb00c2c0)

 ## Acknowledgments
 - The Pagila database was used as a sample dataset for this project.
 It basically contains the same information as the Sakila database that MySQL provides for its users to practice on.
 I see it as a great dataset to practice data analysis projects.
 PostgreSQL's version (Pagila) was created by GitHub user "devrimgunduz".
 Here is the repository link that I used to download the Pagila database and use for this analysis.
-Please feel free to use it and also get better querying. https://github.com/devrimgunduz/pagila
+Please feel free to use it. https://github.com/devrimgunduz/pagila
 - AI tools such as ChatGPT.
 The sole purpose of AI in this project was for project ideas and prompts.
 It gave me a realistic task and various objectives.